oktetlabs/te-jenkins/README.md

 A pipeline for copying testing logs to the location where they should be stored.
 Testing job should trigger it once tests are finished.

+### bublik-import
+This pipeline defines a job for submitting testing logs to Bublik web application.
+Testing job should trigger it once tests are finished and logs are copied to the location where they can be accessed via URL by Bublik (see publish-logs pipeline).